initialize project

 The command runs the container using the docker command and the same parameters and test-files as the kubernetes execution.
 Afterwards the output can be analyzed manually.

-vast execution local run --config config1 output_config1
+vast exec local run --config config1 output_config1

 Cluster Execution